The Hemel Hempstead School: Comprehensive

-Buildings

-The original Hemel Hempstead School building (known as 'Main Block' today) opened in 1931 along with a canteen and gymnasium block to the west and north of it.
-In the early 1960s an outdoor swimming pool was installed.
-In the latter half of the 1960s a new assembly hall, canteen, sports hall and changing rooms, and technology block were constructed.
-Work was completed shortly before the school became comprehensive.

 In 1974 a "temporary" languages block was opened, which had been built on the land of the old canteen building which had been disused since 1969.

-In the late 1960s, a 15th-century barn (called Heath Barn) to the south of the school fields was reconfigured and put back into use as a Music block.

-In 1990 a new Technology block was built adjacent to the former swimming pool.
+In 1990 a new Technology block was built adjacent to the swimming pool.

 In 1999 the swimming pool was demolished and replaced with car parking.
 In the same year a new block containing Maths, Geography and ICT classrooms was constructed next to the old Sports hall, with 12 classrooms.

 In 2004 a new Sixth Form block was completed, essentially an extension to the Main Block (but east of West Block), that replaces storage space.

 In 2008 and 2010 new Drama and Food Technology blocks were opened.

 Sometime around 2017, an astro turf playing field was completed on the site's southern grassland.

-In 2019, the Heath Barn building referred to above was sold, with the music department moved to a newly built two-storey mixed use block commonly referred to as "North block".
+In 2019, the Heath Barn building was sold, with the music department moved to a newly built two-storey mixed use block commonly referred to as "North block".
 In May of the same year, a new sports hall was opened on the site of the old sports hall.

 In 2021, a consultation was started for the demolition of West Block, the technology blocks, and the Chemistry block.
 This is to be replaced with a new building on the Northern school field.